 Here’s how to reinstall Chrome via the Play Store:

 - Uninstall Google Chrome (this will uninstall updates if Chrome is a system app).

 - Update or reinstall Chrome.

-Solution 4 – Check storage space and change download folder
+Solution 4 – Check storage space and change the download folder

-Of course, it goes without saying that you need enough storage space in order to download and store files locally.
+Of course, you need enough storage space to download and store files locally.
 Make sure to have enough space first and then you can also try to change the download folder.
 The folder is usually stuck in the Android > Data root, but you can try and change it for the SD card for the sake of troubleshooting.